Tips to Travel Cambodia on the Cheap

 Lets do the math!
-I was in Cambodia for three months in total.
+I was in Cambodia for three months in total. feel I’m now an expert on the subject of; travel Cambodia on the cheap.
 I spent one week and a yoga retreat, a month working in Siem Reap and the rest of the time I travelled around.
 I purposefully picked an expensive day to itemise, just to show that even the expensive days in Cambodia are still quite cheap!

 Daily Cost of Cambodia Budget Breakdown:

 Example of Itemised Expenses (One Day Sightseeing in Siem Reap):

 |Expense||Cost in USD|

 |Angkor Temples 3 Day pass ($40 ÷ 3)||$13.30|